far1h/blog_md/publish/quotes/quote-101-5.md

 ---
 title: Your habits create your mood, and your mood is a filter through which you experience your life.
-name: Brianna Wiest, 101 Essays That Will Change The Way You Think
+name: Brianna Wiest, 101 Essays That Will Change The Way You Think, The Psychology of Daily Routine
 ---

 Status: #idea